-Use your Google Play Store's account email to upload the app.
-Catappult will check the email address legitimacy and validate the ownership of the app.
+- In case you register on Catappult using the same email address as your app's Google Play support email address, Catappult will check the email address's legitimacy and validate the ownership of the app automatically.

-On Catappult's console, download the dummy APK file to sign and upload it back to the platform.
+When filling out your app's submission form on the developer console, download the blank APK file to sign and upload it back to the platform.
 The signature must match the one on the app you are trying to certify.

 All you need to do is:

 - Sign the blank APK with your keystore